grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/ia.md

 Organizational processes for uniquely identifying and authenticating users

 mechanisms supporting and/or implementing identification and authentication capabilities

+### ia-2.1: Multi-factor Authentication to Privileged Accounts

+Implement multi-factor authentication for access to privileged accounts.

+Multi-factor authentication requires the use of two or more different factors to achieve authentication.
+The authentication factors are defined as follows: something you know (e.g., a personal identification number [PIN]), something you have (e.g., a physical authenticator such as a cryptographic private key), or something you are (e.g., a biometric).
+Multi-factor authentication solutions that feature physical authenticators include hardware authenticators that provide time-based or challenge-response outputs and smart cards such as the U.S. Government Personal Identity Verification (PIV) card or the Department of Defense (DoD) Common Access Card (CAC).
+In addition to authenticating users at the system level (i.e., at logon), organizations may employ authentication mechanisms at the application level, at their discretion, to provide increased security.
+Regardless of the type of access (i.e., local, network, remote), privileged accounts are authenticated using multi-factor options appropriate for the level of risk.
+Organizations can add additional security measures, such as additional or more rigorous authentication mechanisms, for specific types of access.

+multi-factor authentication is implemented for access to privileged accounts.

+Identification and authentication policy

+procedures addressing user identification and authentication

+system security plan

+system design documentation

+system configuration settings and associated documentation

+system audit records

+list of system accounts

+other relevant documents or records

+Organizational personnel with system operations responsibilities

+organizational personnel with account management responsibilities

+organizational personnel with information security responsibilities

+system/network administrators

+system developers

+Mechanisms supporting and/or implementing a multi-factor authentication capability

+### ia-2.2: Multi-factor Authentication to Non-privileged Accounts

+Implement multi-factor authentication for access to non-privileged accounts.

+Multi-factor authentication requires the use of two or more different factors to achieve authentication.
+The authentication factors are defined as follows: something you know (e.g., a personal identification number [PIN]), something you have (e.g., a physical authenticator such as a cryptographic private key), or something you are (e.g., a biometric).
+Multi-factor authentication solutions that feature physical authenticators include hardware authenticators that provide time-based or challenge-response outputs and smart cards such as the U.S. Government Personal Identity Verification card or the DoD Common Access Card.
+In addition to authenticating users at the system level, organizations may also employ authentication mechanisms at the application level, at their discretion, to provide increased information security.
+Regardless of the type of access (i.e., local, network, remote), non-privileged accounts are authenticated using multi-factor options appropriate for the level of risk.
+Organizations can provide additional security measures, such as additional or more rigorous authentication mechanisms, for specific types of access.

+multi-factor authentication for access to non-privileged accounts is implemented.

+Identification and authentication policy

+system security plan

+procedures addressing user identification and authentication

+system design documentation

+system configuration settings and associated documentation

+system audit records

+list of system accounts

+other relevant documents or records

+Organizational personnel with system operations responsibilities

+organizational personnel with account management responsibilities

+organizational personnel with information security responsibilities

+system/network administrators

+system developers

+Mechanisms supporting and/or implementing a multi-factor authentication capability

+### ia-2.8: Access to Accounts — Replay Resistant

+Implement replay-resistant authentication mechanisms for access to {{ insert: param, ia-02.08_odp }}.

+Authentication processes resist replay attacks if it is impractical to achieve successful authentications by replaying previous authentication messages.
+Replay-resistant techniques include protocols that use nonces or challenges such as time synchronous or cryptographic authenticators.

+replay-resistant authentication mechanisms for access to {{ insert: param, ia-02.08_odp }} are implemented.

+Identification and authentication policy

+system security plan

+procedures addressing user identification and authentication

+system design documentation

+system configuration settings and associated documentation

+system audit records

+list of privileged system accounts

+other relevant documents or records

+Organizational personnel with system operations responsibilities

+organizational personnel with account management responsibilities

+organizational personnel with information security responsibilities

+system/network administrators

+system developers

+Mechanisms supporting and/or implementing identification and authentication capabilities

+Mechanisms supporting and/or implementing replay-resistant authentication mechanisms

+### ia-2.12: Acceptance of PIV Credentials

+Accept and electronically verify Personal Identity Verification-compliant credentials.

+Acceptance of Personal Identity Verification (PIV)-compliant credentials applies to organizations implementing logical access control and physical access control systems.
+PIV-compliant credentials are those credentials issued by federal agencies that conform to FIPS Publication 201 and supporting guidance documents.
+The adequacy and reliability of PIV card issuers are authorized using [SP 800-79-2](#10963761-58fc-4b20-b3d6-b44a54daba03) .
+Acceptance of PIV-compliant credentials includes derived PIV credentials, the use of which is addressed in [SP 800-166](#e8552d48-cf41-40aa-8b06-f45f7fb4706c) .
+The DOD Common Access Card (CAC) is an example of a PIV credential.

+Personal Identity Verification-compliant credentials are accepted and electronically verified.

+Identification and authentication policy

+system security plan

+procedures addressing user identification and authentication

+system design documentation

+system configuration settings and associated documentation

+system audit records

+PIV verification records

+evidence of PIV credentials

+PIV credential authorizations

+other relevant documents or records

+Organizational personnel with system operations responsibilities

+organizational personnel with account management responsibilities

+organizational personnel with information security responsibilities

+system/network administrators

+system developers

+Mechanisms supporting and/or implementing acceptance and verification of PIV credentials

 ### ia-4: Identifier Management